Tracheostomy ICD-10-CM Codes

 Clinical information

-• Tracheostomy is a surgical procedure creating a direct airway through a stoma in the trachea's front wall.
+• Tracheostomy is a surgical procedure that creates a direct airway through a stoma in the trachea's front wall.
 It's performed to overcome upper airway blockages, aid mechanical ventilation, and manage respiratory distress in diverse clinical scenarios.

 • Acute or chronic respiratory failure prompts tracheostomy, improving airway management and ventilatory support.